-Nothing is the fastest-growing smartphone vendor in H1 2024, including in Saudi Arabia
+Nothing Is The Fastest-Growing Smartphone Vendor In H1 2024, Including In Saudi Arabia

 Date

-(MENAFN- Hill & Knowlton) 28th August, 2024, Dubai, UAE: London-based technology company Nothing is excited to share encouraging global growth research conducted by Canalys.
+(MENAFN- Dubai PR Network) 30th August, 2024, Dubai, UAE: London-based technology company Nothing is excited to share encouraging global growth research conducted by Canalys.
 2024 has been a year focused on scale with 9 products launched across Nothing and the CMF by Nothing sub-brand.

 Nothing was found to be the fastest-growing smartphone vendor when comparing H1 2023 to H1 2024, a 246% increase in all markets covered by the Canalys research.
 Nothing was also the fastest-growing smartphone vendor in the Kingdom of Saudi Arabia, United Kingdom, Japan, India, Spain and Italy for H1 2023 vs H1 2024.